stenastena/SL/Terraform/storage1/readme.md

 ```

 *Change your configuration parts in the file variables.tf*
-* Prefix for all your future components
+* Prefix for all your future components.
+It also will be used in resource group name.
 * Location of Azure datacenter
 * Tags